 Many providers also offer other services alongside broadband, including home phone and/or television packages.

 What’s more, providers often offer discounts or incentives when you bundle multiple services together.
 So, if you’re thinking of getting a phone or TV plan, it can be well worth getting it with your broadband.

 It’s always worth comparing your choices – here are some common bundles you can get:

 Keep in mind that many broadband tariffs come with a landline and ‘pay as you go’ calls already included, as ADSL and cable broadband connections are delivered through telephone lines.

 You’ll find managing your bills a lot more convenient, too – you’ll only have one easy-to-manage bill to deal with, and one point of contact if you need help.

 How do I choose which broadband deal is best for me?

 Whether you’re looking for a broadband deal for the first time, or you’re thinking about switching suppliers, there are various factors to think about when comparing providers and deals.
 Read our guide to discover everything you need to know about broadband and how to find the best broadband deal for you.

-- Speed:Your connection speed is one of the most important factors, especially if you stream a lot of content or game online
+- Speed – Your connection speed is one of the most important factors, especially if you like online gaming or streaming a lot of content.

-- Cost: A tariff may offer everything you’re looking for, but does it come at the right price and offer good value for money?Shopping around is a vital part of finding the right tariff at the best possible price
+- Cost – A tariff may offer everything you’re looking for, but does it come at the right monthly price and offer good value for money?
+Shop around to find the right tariff at the best possible price

-- Equipment:When you find a new provider, or if your current provider is offering an upgrade to your services, you might receive new equipment.
+- Equipment – When you find a new provider, or if your current provider is offering an upgrade to your services, you might receive new equipment.
 This could be partly or completely subsidised by your provider, but this isn’t always the case – you may have to pay extra for the new kit

 What broadband speed do I need?